Uberi/Minetest-WorldEdit/Tutorial.md

 ### WorldEdit GUI

 Open the main WorldEdit GUI from your inventory screen.
+The icon looks like a globe with a red dot in the center.

 Press the "Get/Set Positions" button.
 On the new screen, press the "Set Position 1" button.
 The inventory screen should close.